carbon-language/carbon-lang/docs/design/generics/details.md

 -   Otherwise, if the type or interface is private but declared in an API file, then the `impl` must be declared in the same file so the existence of that `impl` is visible to all files in that library.
--   Otherwise, the `impl` must be defined in the public API file of the library, so it is visible in all places that might use it.
+-   Otherwise, the `impl` must be declared in the public API file of the library, so it is visible in all places that might use it.

 No access control modifiers are allowed on `impl` declarations, an `impl` is always visible to the intersection of the visibility of all names used in the declaration of the `impl`.

 ## Checked generics

+**FIXME: Left off here.**

 Here is a function that can accept values of any type that has implemented the `Vector` interface: